PlanoraTech/other-important-files/README.md

 ## Manual Tests: Planora-Web_Frontend-Manual_Testing.xlsx, Planora-Mobile_Frontend-Manual_Testing.pdf
 The `Planora-Web_Frontend-Manual_Testing.xlsx` and `Planora-Mobile_Frontend-Manual_Testing.pdf` files contains comprehensive manual testing for the web, mobile frontend and for the backend.

-## Web Frontend Documentation: Planora-Web_Frontend-Documentation.pdf
+## Frontend Documentations: Planora-Web_Frontend-Documentation.pdf, Planora-Mobile_Frontend-Documentation.pdf
-The `Planora-Web_Frontend-Documentation.pdf` file provides a detailed guide to the architecture and implementation of the web frontend.
+The `Planora-Web_Frontend-Documentation.pdf` and `Planora-Mobile_Frontend-Documentation.pdf` files provides a detailed guide to the architecture and implementation of the web and mobile frontend.